 About Megan Huneck D'Ambrosio

-Megan Huneck is a Design Principal on the Design & Implementation team, collaborating with district and school leaders to develop and implement personalized learning initiatives.
+Megan Huneck is a Senior Design Principal on the Design & Implementation team, collaborating with district and school leaders to develop and implement personalized learning initiatives.
 Prior to joining the Education Elements team, Megan taught for six years in Arlington Virginia Public Schools (VA).
 While teaching, Megan was chosen to be a member of the LearnZillion DreamTeam where she facilitated engaging blended professional learning experiences for Syracuse City School District (NY) instructional leaders and teacher leaders.